Urigo/angular-meteor/README.md

 ======================================================
 > The power of Meteor and the simplicity and eco-system of AngularJS

+# New 0.6 version - biggest change we had so far!
+We just released angular-meteor version 0.6-alpha with a lot of many exciting features.

+It has a completly new API for collections, templates and routing.

+It also has breaking changes.
+Please read more and get ready here:

 # Please support our ng-conf 2015 talk proposal by commenting on it here:
 [https://github.com/ng-conf/submissions-2015/pull/172](https://github.com/ng-conf/submissions-2015/pull/172)